 The Department of Economics at UW requires that the median grade for all undergraduate economics courses fall within the range of 2.8-3.1.
 A student who receives a median grade on every assignment can expect a course grade somewhere in that range.
-I reserve the right to reward students who do extremely well on the final and/or show a pattern of sustained improvement throughout the quarter.
+I reserve the right to reward students who actively participate in the class, do extremely well on the final and/or show a pattern of sustained improvement throughout the quarter.